October Trip to New York City

 My October Trip to New York City was absolutely amazing!!

-The weather during my stay was 65 degrees and sunny the entire time and the train ride there and back was peaceful and full of fall scenery.
+The weather during my stay was 65 degrees and sunny the entire time and the train ride there and back was peaceful and full of beautiful scenery.

-This post contains affiliate links, which means I receive a small commission if you make a purchase using these links.
-It is no additional cost to you and I cross my heart I only recommend products & deals that will help you get the most out of your travel experience.
+This post contains affiliate links.
+It is at no additional cost to you, and I only recommend products/deals that will help you get the most out of your travel experience.
+Full Disclosure Click Here.

 October Trip to New York City Highlights:

 Located in Greenwich Village, Washington Square Park was crowded with street performers, artists, and tourists taking pictures of the stunning Washington Square Arch.

 I sat on a park bench taking pictures while I admired the architecture of this park and the people in it.